Prime Loan vs Subprime Loan: What Are the Differences?

 The Takeaway

 Subprime loans can be a relatively expensive way to take on debt, especially compared to their prime counterparts.
-If you can, you may want to wait to increase your credit score before taking on a subprime loan.
-You can do so by always paying your bills on time and by paying down debt.
+If you can, you may want to wait to improve your credit profile before taking on a subprime loan.
+You can do this by always paying your bills on time and by paying down debt.
 That said, in some cases, taking on a subprime loan is unavoidable — you may need a new car now to get you to work, for example — so shop around for the best rates you can get.

 FAQ